Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/09-Load-Data-into-Data-Warehouse.md

 ### Task 3.3: Combine INSERT and UPDATE statements to load a slowly changing dimension table

+In this task, you will load a slowly changing dimension table by combining INSERT and UPDATE statements to handle type 1 and type 2 changes, ensuring that both new and existing customer data are accurately maintained.

 The **DimCustomer** table supports type 1 and type 2 slowly changing dimensions (SCDs), where type 1 changes result in an in-place update to an existing row, and type 2 changes result in a new row to indicate the latest version of a particular dimension entity instance.
 Loading this table requires a combination of INSERT statements (to load new customers) and UPDATE statements (to apply type 1 or type 2 changes).

 1. In the query pane, replace the existing SQL code with the following code: